-- A competitor map can hint at delivery times, shipping and transportation costs
+- A competitor map can hint at delivery times, shipping, and transportation costs.

 How Do I Create a Competitor Map?

-- In the Map Business Online master toolbar click the Plot Data on Map button.
+- On the MapBusinessOnline master toolbar, click the Datasets button under the Adding to Map section.
 Browse to your target data and select it.
 Verify location columns are accurately placed and adjust as necessary.

 - Share your competitor map with planning associates as required to secure feedback and ideas.
-Sharing options include: interactive web map through MBO MapShare, static image files via email or simply share live MBO business mapping via web share services like Join.
-Me or Skype for Business
+Sharing options include interactive map sharing through MapBusinessOnline MapShare, static image files via email, or sharing maps through the MapBusinessOnline Map App.
+You can always share your business mapping via web share services like Join.
+Me or Microsoft Teams.

 Remember to share your competitor map with trusted associates.
 They may see things you don’t.

 Now you are competing.
 Doesn’t that feel better?

 Discover why over 25,000 business users log into www.MapBusinessOnline.com for their business mapping software and advanced sales territory mapping solution.
 The best replacement for Microsoft MapPoint happens to be the most affordable.